Plea deal in California officer killing that fed Trump fight

 He pleaded guilty to murder and admitted to multiple special circumstances and the use of a gun under a deal with Stanislaus County prosecutors that will spare him the death penalty.
 The district attorney’s office had said in May it would seek his execution if he was convicted.

-Investigators said Mendoza shot Singh, who was born in Fiji, after the police corporal stopped him early the day after Christmas on suspicion of driving under the influence.
+Investigators said Mendoza shot Singh after the police corporal stopped him early the day after Christmas on suspicion of driving under the influence.

-“He loved his American dream of becoming a police officer,” said his widow, Anamika Singh, breaking down in sobs on the witness stand.
+“He loved his American dream of becoming a police officer,” said his widow, Anamika Singh-Chand, breaking down in sobs on the witness stand.
 “He wanted his son to also be a police officer.”

 She recalled how the family celebrated Christmas together before he kissed his 5-month-old son on the forehead, then “he told me, ‘I love you and I’ll see you in the morning.’ ”